Tuesday, December 31, 2024

 “Here,” the man next to him said.
 “Allow me to present Viscount Elwynalam, the man who saved me from an unfortunate death on the moon.”

-He glanced at Theodomani, childlike and loving, as he feasted upon the heightened charms of his betrothed bride.
+He glanced at Theodomani, childlike and adoring, as he feasted upon the heightened charms of his betrothed bride.
 There was no hint of jealousy—he was unaware of the guile in his lover’s eyes.
+Geodor smiled to himself.
+She would learn soon enough that he would not be a stepping stone for her next conquest.

 “Yes, I, too, am betrothed,” she absentmindedly added.